Get paid to cut your energy use

 3. The amount you could earn varies – but don't expect £100s

-It's difficult to put a precise number on how much you could earn over the course of the winter, as there are several factors at play...
+It's difficult to put a precise number on how much you could earn over the course of the year, as there are several factors at play...

 • Secondly, energy suppliers and third-party providers can choose how much of the ESO payment to pass on to users.
-Most are passing on at least 75%, with some passing on the full amount.
+Last year, most were passing on at least 75%, with some passing on the full amount.
+We'll update this guide when we have more details of what suppliers expect to pay this year.

 • Finally, the number of events taking place will also affect your earnings.
 And the number of events will depend on external factors such as the weather, how much pressure there is on the grid, and any supply issues.

-4. You'll need to opt in to each use-cutting event separately
+4. You'll usually need to opt in to each use-cutting event separately

-This is key.
-After joining a scheme, you'll be notified about individual events as they come up, and you'll need to opt in to each one separately.
+If you join a scheme that's linked to the National Grid's demand flexibility service, you'll be notified about individual events as they come up (usually with only a few hours notice).
+You'll need to opt in to each one separately.
 If you don't, you won't earn any rewards – even if you reduce your electricity consumption during that period.

 You'll normally be notified of the events by email, text message or smartphone app notification (depending on the provider you're with).